tatref/honeyssh/README.md

 ssh-keygen -t ed25519 -f ./server_keys/id_ed25519
 ```

-You can also generate client keys and put these under `./client_keys`, these will be accepted.
+You can also generate client keys and put these under `./client_keys`, these will be accepted and traced in the logs.

 # Compilation via the muslrust container
 `libsodium` and `openssl` are required, using a container is simpler